Lower Sackville Pizza Quest

 - Pomodoro Pizzeria

 This was easily the most underwhelming quest to date, ousting North End Dartmouth as the most pizza-poor neighbourhood.
 I felt so unsatisfied and actually a little disgusted after this session.
-The Sackville pizza market is over saturated, and yet, undeveloped.
+The Lower Sackville pizza market is over saturated, and yet, undeveloped.
 You may as well shop for value.

 … and if you must have a good crust, head to Beaver Bank.